Why your support is so important for a fistula-free Ethiopia

 Hundreds of Hamlin-trained local health workers and Hamlin staff will travel to these areas to find vulnerable women who don’t know help is available.
 Some officers will drive for hours, while others will walk to remote villages without road access.
 They will go door-to-door, person to person, tirelessly searching for women living with existing fistula injuries around Ethiopia.
-The first phase of the program in February and March this year uncovered 24 women, like Ayana, living in the darkness, isolation and hopelessness of fistula and were brought to Hamlin for treatment.
+The first phase of the program in early 2020 uncovered 24 women, like Ayana, living in the darkness, isolation and hopelessness of fistula and were brought to Hamlin for treatment.

 Help us realise Catherine’s vision and bring hope to thousands more women by making a donation today.

 This place will go on for many years until we have eradicated fistula altogether – until every woman in Ethiopia is assured of a safe delivery and a live baby.

 Ayana suffered with a fistula for 60 gruelling years.
 She was located in early 2020 through Hamlin’s Patient Identification Program and taken to Hamlin’s Yirgalem Fistula Hospital, malnourished and weighing just 32kgs.
 Ayana underwent life-changing fistula repair surgery.
 While the operation treated her fistula injury, the Hamlin Model of Care supported her to thrive post-surgery.

 Hamlin’s Patient Identification Program aims to find the estimated 31,000 women, like Ayana, who are suffering with fistula injuries in the most remote areas of Ethiopia.